djBo/meaty-skeleton/Readme.md

 ### Changes
+Each of the items represents a single commit on the genesis branch:

 * Replace the scripts with a single Makefile
   One of the goals in moving forward is improving the build system.